mlanza/ai-literacy/README.md

 Thanks for taking the time.
 I hope what’s here proves useful.

-Content authored by Mario Lanza.
+Content authored by Mario T. Lanza.
 Shared with permission from the Unified Judicial System of Pennsylvania.